Chakisaurus

-Chakisaurus (meaning "elder guanaco lizard") is an extinct genus of elasmarian ornithopod dinosaur from the Late Cretaceous Huincul Formation of Argentina.
+Chakisaurus (meaning "elder guanaco lizard") is an extinct genus of elasmarian ornithopod dinosaur from the Early Cretaceous Huincul Formation of Argentina.
 The genus contains a single species, C. nekul, known from multiple partial skeletons belonging to individuals of different ages.
 Chakisaurus represents the first ornithischian species to be named from the Huincul Formation.

 Discovery and naming

 The Chakisaurus fossil material was discovered in sediments of the Huincul Formation in Pueblo Blanco Natural Reserve (previously known as the Violante Farm locality) near Ezequiel Ramos-Mexía Lake in Río Negro Province, Argentina.
 The holotype specimen, MPCA Pv 816, consists of several partial dorsal vertebrae, a partial sacrum, twelve caudal vertebrae, an incomplete haemal arch, partial left femur and fibula, partial right tibia and calcaneus, and two toe bones from the fourth digit.
 Three additional paratype specimens were also assigned to Chakisaurus, found in a group about 500 m.
 The first is MPCA Pv 822, which belongs to a juvenile individual, including five dorsal vertebral centra, a left humerus, and the bottoms of both femora.
 The second is MPCA Pv 823, another juvenile individual consisting of the top of a right ulna.
 The third is MPCA Pv 813, which includes eight dorsal vertebral centra, two partial ribs, two partial haemal arches, the bottom of a right radius, a toe bone of digit four, and a toe claw of digit two or four.
 An additional cervical vertebra (possibly the fourth), MPCN Pv 846, was also referred to Chakisaurus.

 In 2024, Alvarez Nogueira et al. described Chakisaurus nekul as a new genus and species of ornithopod based on these fossil remains.
 The generic name, "Chakisaurus", combines "Chaki", an Aonikenk word meaning "elder guanaco"—, referring to the species Lama guanicoe—with the Greek "σαῦρος" ("sauros"), meaning "lizard".
 The specific name, "nekul", is a Mapudungun word meaning "swift".

 Chakisaurus represents the tenth basal ornithopod named from South America.
 However, it is only the first ornithischian from the Huincul Formation to receive a scientific name.